Narre Warren railway station: Platforms, facilities and services

-Narre Warren has one island platform with two faces.
-It is located east of the Webb Street level crossing, which also provides station access.
-A semi-large fibro building is located at the Flinders Street (Up) end of the station, which houses an enclosed waiting area, toilets and ticket facilities.
-There is a myki ticket vending machine inside the waiting area, which is able to top up and dispense cards.
-There is also a small café located next to the entrance of the building, which is open during the morning peak-hour, selling coffee and newspapers.
-A Protective Service Officers' (PSO) pod is located next to the station building, which is used from 6.00pm until the last service every day.
+Narre Warren has two side platforms.
+It is located on top of Webb Street, which also provided station access.
+The 2003 station featured a semi-large fibro building was located at the Flinders Street (Up) end of the station, which housed an enclosed waiting area, toilets and ticket facilities.
+There was a myki ticket vending machine inside the waiting area.
+There was also a small café located next to the entrance of the building, which was open during the morning peak-hour, selling coffee and newspapers.
+A Protective Service Officers' (PSO) pod was located next to the station building, which was used from 6:00 pm until the last service every day.

 Narre Warren is served by Pakenham line trains.
 On average, there are three off-peak services per hour on weekdays, travelling to and from Flinders Street, with more frequent services during peak-hours, and three services an hour on weekends.